-- Ensure the service is operated in accordance with the Children (Education and Care Services) National Law (NSW) and Education and Care Services National Regulations at all times. - Ensure all educators and staff are made aware of their obligations through the induction process, staff handbooks, employment contracts, personal discussions, staff meeting activities and opportunities to critically reflect upon ethical practice. - Ensure the Nominated Supervisor upholds the policy at all times and enforces the Code of Conduct throughout the service. - If a family or staff member acts out of conduct please refer to the Grievance and Complaints Policy.
+- Ensure the service is operated in accordance with the Children (Education and Care Services) National Law (NSW) and Education and Care Services National Regulations at all times. - Ensure all educators and staff are made aware of their obligations through the induction process, staff handbooks, employment contracts, personal discussions, staff meeting activities and opportunities to critically reflect upon ethical practice. - Ensure the Nominated Supervisor upholds the policy at all times and enforces the Code of Conduct throughout the service. - If a family or staff member acts out of conduct please refer to the Grievance and Complaints Policy. - Ensure the national model code for early childhood education and care is embedded in service policies, procedures and daily practice.

-- Ensure the service operates in accordance with the Children (Education and Care Services) National Law (NSW) No104a and Education and Care Services National Regulations at all times. - Ensure all educators and staff are made aware of their obligations to conduct themselves in an ethical and professional manner through personal discussions, staff meeting activities and opportunities to critically reflect upon ethical practice. - Ensure decision making processes are clear and transparent. - Ensure there is a copy of the ECA Code of Ethics displayed in a prominent place within the service for educators/staff and families to access. - Ensure that there are times when all educators can participate in staff meetings to discuss and reflect on the practices within the service in relation to continuous improvement. - The health, welfare, and progress of the child are promoted. - The child is provided with a range of activities designed to promote social, emotional, cognitive, cultural and physical development. - The child is (where appropriate) provided with regular and varied meals and refreshments, having regard to the child's age. - The child is provided with educational and recreational activities (both on an individual and a group basis) that are suitable and adequate for the needs and interests of the child. - Children are not to be inappropriately disciplined at any time. - Raise awareness of history and culture, positive actions against racism and current affairs issues related to Aboriginal and Torres Strait Islander people and the process of reconciliation. - Promote the cultural safety and wellbeing of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds. - Develop service Reconciliation Action Plan (RAP) - Ensure all employees adhere to all points outlined in the child safe code of conduct. - Build a culture where the voices and concerns of all children are listened to and addressed in a timely manner. - Respond quickly to any serious complaints made by a child or related to a child. - Implement risk management strategies to embed the child safe standards into practice. - Ensure professional development opportunities are provided to build the knowledge and understanding of all educators. - Create a safe space for all children, families, educators and the community.
+- Ensure the service operates in accordance with the Children (Education and Care Services) National Law (NSW) No104a and Education and Care Services National Regulations at all times. - Ensure all educators and staff are made aware of their obligations to conduct themselves in an ethical and professional manner through personal discussions, staff meeting activities and opportunities to critically reflect upon ethical practice. - Ensure decision making processes are clear and transparent. - Ensure there is a copy of the ECA Code of Ethics displayed in a prominent place within the service for educators/staff and families to access. - Ensure that there are times when all educators can participate in staff meetings to discuss and reflect on the practices within the service in relation to continuous improvement. - Implement the National Model Code into service practice. - The health, welfare, and progress of the child are promoted. - The child is provided with a range of activities designed to promote social, emotional, cognitive, cultural and physical development. - The child is (where appropriate) provided with regular and varied meals and refreshments, having regard to the child's age. - The child is provided with educational and recreational activities (both on an individual and a group basis) that are suitable and adequate for the needs and interests of the child. - Children are not to be inappropriately disciplined at any time. - Raise awareness of history and culture, positive actions against racism and current affairs issues related to Aboriginal and Torres Strait Islander people and the process of reconciliation. - Promote the cultural safety and wellbeing of Aboriginal and Torres Strait Islander children and children from culturally and/or linguistically diverse backgrounds. - Develop service Reconciliation Action Plan (RAP) - Ensure all employees adhere to all points outlined in the child safe code of conduct. - Build a culture where the voices and concerns of all children are listened to and addressed in a timely manner. - Respond quickly to any serious complaints made by a child or related to a child. - Implement risk management strategies to embed the child safe standards into practice. - Ensure professional development opportunities are provided to build the knowledge and understanding of all educators. - Create a safe space for all children, families, educators and the community. - Understand the national model code and how this is implemented into service practice to ensure compliance at all times.